If you are not doing Keyword Research, there is no use of any SEO Strategy.

 That competition is advertiser’s competition.
 It doesn’t show value but three levels:

-But if we are looking forward to evaluate a keyword, this competition means a lot.
+But if we are looking forward to evaluating a keyword, this competition means a lot.

-A keyword with “High” level of advertiser’s competition means that, more number of advertisers want their paid ads to be shown, when someone searches for that keyword.
+A keyword with “High” level of advertiser’s competition means that number of advertisers want their paid ads to be shown when someone searches for that keyword.